-For those following the 2012-2014 Catalog for fees, scholarships, and program requirements, Institutional Aid will be awarded in direct correlation to the student's Academic Standing following Catalog academic policies.
+Institutional Aid will be awarded in direct correlation to the student's Academic Standing following Catalog academic policies.
 This means that if a student is not on Academic Suspension, he/she may continue to receive institutional aid subject to the academic requirements of individual scholarships.
 It is possible for a student to receive institutional aid while not qualifying for federal aid.
-This would be particularly true in cases where a student has not completed his/her 30th hour, is utilizing the summer term for approved remediation, or is a graduate student who falls below the required GPA for the summer term only.

-A student following the requirements of the 2014-2015 Catalog will receive institutional aid during semesters of Academic Warning, Academic Warning, Financial Aid Warning, and Financial Aid Probation, but will not receive institutional aid while on Financial Aid suspension, nor after readmission from a semester of suspension.
+A student will receive institutional aid during semesters of Academic Warning, Financial Aid Warning, and Financial Aid Probation, but will not receive institutional aid while on Financial Aid suspension, nor after readmission from a semester of suspension.
 Institutional Aid will be reinstated when Federal Aid Eligibility is reinstated.